 by John Farrell, via Renewable Energy World

-John Farrell directs the Energy Self-Reliant States and Communities program at the Institute for Local Self Reliance.
-This piece was originally published at Renewable Energy World.
+John Farrell directs the Energy Self-Reliant States and Communities program at ILSR and he focuses on energy policy developments that best expand the benefits of local ownership and dispersed generation of renewable energy.
+This piece was originally published at Renewable Energy World and was reprinted with permission.